Souravpunoriyar/RSA-cracking-sample-naive-approach/README.md

 # 1>crack-small-rsa-with-known-prime-factors-and-public-key
 # 2>crack-small-rsa-with-unknown-prime-factors-and-public-key

-till now tested on 16bit data
+Use only till 16bit data-size.

 will edit this soon-------:)